Soar Payments Review

 - Only available for US-based businesses

 Whether due to a historically high percentage of chargebacks, irregular high-ticket sales, or just lots of industry regulations, banks are less likely to approve certain business types for merchant accounts.
-So don’t take it personally if you’ve been labeled high-risk: it’s not necessarily your fault!
-You’re even more likely to be considered mid or high-risk if you’re an eCommerce or mail/telephone order (MOTO) business.
+Don’t take it personally if you’ve been labeled high-risk; it’s not necessarily your fault!
+You’re even more likely to be considered mid or high-risk if you have an eCommerce or mail/telephone order (MOTO) business.
 That’s simply because most of your transactions are card-not-present and thus more susceptible to fraud.

 Table of Contents